Emirate of Nekor: History

-According to the Arab Andalusi geographer al-Bakrī, Şālih ibn Mansūr was renowned for converting the Berber tribes of northern Africa to Islam.
-All the Arab chroniclers credit Şālih ibn Mansūr and the dynasty he founded with the Islamization of the Rīf.
-His grandson Sa'id ibn Idris ibn Şālih ibn Mansūr built the city of Nekor in 760 or 761 to serve as the capital of the small state.
+According to the Arab Andalusi geographer al-Bakri, Salih ibn Mansur was renowned for converting the Berber tribes of northern Africa to Islam.
+All the Arab chroniclers credit Salih ibn Mansur and the dynasty he founded with the Islamization of the Rif.
+His grandson Sa'id ibn Idris ibn Salih ibn Mansur built the city of Nekor in 760 or 761 to serve as the capital of the small state.
 He died after reigning over it for thirty-seven years.
 Emir Sa'id ibn Idris had ten sons.
-The third one, Şālih ibn Sa'id, assumed rule of the emirate upon his father's death.
-According to the narrative of al-Bakrī, Şālih's reign was filled with conflicts and wars with his brothers.
-He imprisoned his brother Idris and had him executed. Şālih ruled for twenty-eight years.
-When he died his youngest son, Sa'id ibn Şālih, was elected emir.
-The bond between the Emirate of Nekor and the Umayyads was strengthened by the fact that the Banū Şālih professed the same Islamic creed as the Umayyad caliphs, that of the Maliki school.
+The third one, Salih ibn Sa'id, assumed rule of the emirate upon his father's death.
+According to the narrative of al-Bakri, Salih's reign was filled with conflicts and wars with his brothers.
+He imprisoned his brother Idris and had him executed.
+Salih ruled for twenty-eight years.
+When he died his youngest son, Sa'id ibn Salih, was elected emir.
+The bond between the Emirate of Nekor and the Umayyads was strengthened by the fact that the Banu Salih professed the same Islamic creed as the Umayyad caliphs, that of the Maliki school.

-Al-Bakrī says several ports of the Moroccan Rīf in the Emirate of Nekor – including Badia, Buquya, and Bālish, the port of the Ṣanhāja (Aẓnag) Berber confederation – were controlled by Berber tribes.
+Al-Bakri says several ports of the Moroccan Rif in the Emirate of Nekor – including Badia, Buquya, and Balish, the port of the Sanhaja (Aẓnag) Berber confederation – were controlled by Berber tribes.
 These coastal communities developed with mixed populations of Berber, Arab, and Andalusi (converted or Mozarab) descent.
-The Berbers were taxed by the Şāliņid emirs, and paid their taxes with the income they earned by exploiting marine resources on the coast and consequently controlling its maritime activity.
+The Berbers were taxed by the Salihid emirs, and paid their taxes with the income they earned by exploiting marine resources on the coast and consequently controlling its maritime activity.

-The Şālihids ruled over Nakur and the Berber tribes around it until about 1015, when Ya'la ibn al-Fatuh of the Azdaja tribe, now extinct, gained control of the emirate.
-His descendants defended the city and maintained their rule until the city was destroyed in 1080–1081 for the fourth and last time by the Almoravid leader Yūsuf ibn Tāshfīn.
-With the destruction of the city by the Almoravids, the iqta' or fief of Nakur, created in 710 for Şālih ibn Mansūr by al-Walīd ibn ʿAbd al-Malik, caliph of the Umayyad Caliphate, ceased to exist.
+The Salihids ruled over Nekor and the Berber tribes around it until about 1015, when Ya'la ibn al-Fatuh of the Azdaja tribe, now extinct, gained control of the emirate.
+His descendants defended the city and maintained their rule until the city was destroyed in 1080–1081 for the fourth and last time by the Almoravid leader Yusuf ibn Tashfin.
+With the destruction of the city by the Almoravids, the iqta' or fief of Nakur, created in 710 for Salih ibn Mansir by al-Walid ibn 'Abd al-Malik, caliph of the Umayyad Caliphate, ceased to exist.